swetamishra123/node-project/README.md

 Welcome to the AI Image Generator project!
 This application leverages the power of OpenAI to generate images based on textual descriptions.

-## Introduction

-The AI Image Generator is a Node.js application that interacts with OpenAI's powerful GPT-3 model to create images from textual descriptions.
-You can provide a textual prompt, and the application will generate an image that matches the description.

 ## Demo